ericdebeij/akamai-review/README.md

       --section string      akamai section of the credentials file (default "default") --warningdays int     warning days for certificate issues (default 14)

 Use "akamai-review [command] --help" for more information about a command.

-This will show the individual flags for the commands
 ```
 ## Config file
 A config file can be used for global parameters which are often used as well as for some default values of command specific parameters (like config and product).